zephyrproject-rtos/zephyr/boards/arm/cc3220sf_launchxl/doc/index.rst

    the I2C driver defaults to I2C_BITRATE_FAST mode (400 kHz) bus speed on bootup.

-The accelerometer, temperature sensors, or other peripherals accessible through the BoosterPack, are not currently supported.
+The accelerometer and temperature sensors are only supported on the rev. c board.
+Peripherals accessible through the BoosterPack are not currently supported.

 Connections and IOs
 ====================